Kids Helping Wildlife

 Listed below are kids, just like you, who have recently contributed to WINC and ways that you can help too!

 Many children volunteer at WINC throughout the year to help injured or orphaned wildlife!
-Our Baby Bird Feeding program allows children aged 14 and older (12-13 with a parent or guardian) the opportunity to help care for and feed baby birds that are brought to the center for care.
+Our Baby Bird Feeding program allows children ages 12-14 and older with a parent or guardian and the opportunity to help care for and feed baby birds that are brought to the center for care.
+Ages 15 and up can volunteer in the Baby Bird Feeding Program with out an adult.
+All ages of volunteers do need to complete orientation first.

 There are many different ways that you can donate to WINC.
 Whether it be the money earned from household chores to donating pinecones you have collected from the yard, there is always a way to help out.
 Here are some items that you can collect to bring to WINC: